 A recent article in The New York Times reported on celiac disease, an autoimmune disorder of the gut triggered by the gluten proteins in wheat and other grains, and its connection to the human brain.
 Upon analysis of several cases, treating an autoimmune disease of the gut (by avoiding gluten) resolved what looked like a debilitating disorder of the brain.

-- Autoimmune Aquaporin-4 Myopathy in Neuromyelitis Optica Spectrum (NMO)
+- News Autoimmune Aquaporin-4 Myopathy in Neuromyelitis Optica Spectrum (NMO)